UF Health primary care centers at Jacksonville offer services for

 NCQA Patient-Centered Medical Homes

-the first academic medical group in Florida to receive this designation.
+medical group in Florida to receive this designation.

 NCQA describes the Patient-Centered Medical Home as a model for care were providers

 and patients, family members and caregivers partner together to achieve better outcomes.